Double agent: Triple agent

-A triple agent is a spy who pretends to be a double agent for one side, while they are truthfully a double agent for the other side.
-Unlike a re-doubled agent, who changes allegiance due to being compromised, a triple agent is usually considered to have been always loyal to their original side.
+A triple agent is a spy who pretends to be a double agent for one side while they are truthfully a double agent for the other side.
+Unlike a re-doubled agent, who changes allegiance due to being compromised, a triple agent usually has always been loyal to their original side.
 It may also refer to a spy who works for three opposing sides, such that each side thinks the spy works for them alone.